astro-tools/diskEvolution/README.md

 To build and run the project:

 1. Download the source using git or from a zip file.
+2. Add required external jar files to the lib directory as described in [[lib/README.md]].
-2. Run ant from the source directory.
+3. Run ant from the source directory.

     ant jar
-3. Run with “ant run” or the run script.
+4. Run with “ant run” or the run script.

     bash runApp.sh